kasra-haghpanah/spring-rsocket-with-rsocketjs/README.md

 First, install MongoDB 4.2 or later on your system

-Second in the application.properties change the value of the adminUsers as a key  and insert your phone number
+Second, in the application.properties change the value of the adminUsers as a key  and insert your phone number

 Now you can run this application